What baby name should I pick?

 Current trends or something traditional?

-When deciding what baby name to choose, you should consider whether it will stand the test of time.
+When deciding what baby name should I pick, you should consider whether it will stand the test of time.
 Something that is popular now may be less favourable in a few years time and may end up being a choice you regret.

 Naming your baby after TV shows or literature characters that are popular now carries the obvious risk that in a few years time when your little one starts school, they will be in a classroom filled with other children bearing the same name.